About Me

 The Things That Matter Most

 My career, my hobbies, and my relationships all center around learning, growing, and contributing where I can.
-If I can leave things better than I found them—whether that’s a process, a project, or a person’s confidence—then I know I’ve spent my time well.
+If I can leave things better than I found them, then I know I’ve spent my time well.